witnet/documentation/docs/node-operators/hardware-requirements.md

 - Virtual private servers (VPS) should work too.
 [Here is a tutorial to set up a Witnet node on the popular VPS service, Digital Ocean][vpstutorial].
 Take into account however that **some cloud providers may restrict the use of blockchain protocols**.
-Also, your node may get [poor connectivity with the rest of the network because of bucketing][bucketing], especially if you're running the node from a popular IP range (for example, from a well-known VPS service such as Digital Ocean).
+Also, your node may get [poor connectivity with the rest of the network because of bucketing][bucketing], especially if you are running the node from a popular IP range (for example, from a well-known VPS service such as Digital Ocean).
 - **Raspberry Pis**, especially the *Pi 3 Model B* and *Pi 4 Model B*, are also supported and, in our experience, are a great, inexpensive way of running a Witnet node.
 [Here is a tutorial on how to set up a Witnet node on a Raspberry Pi][pitutorial] and [here is a $15 Raspberry Pi